-For Argo, the result is a healthier risk portfolio and lower liabilithat connected devices offer for to talk with clients about trading other gadgets.
-They can collect ty losses, that the company saw a patterns - for instance, whether data for instance on how con- 15% reduction of overall footfall claims as a total percentage of general liability claims over the past three years.
+For Argo, the result is a healthier risk portfolio and lower liabiliclaims as a total percentage of general liability claims over the past three years.

 "Sensors are becoming less expensive and their capacity keeps getting broader.
 They have many applications that are just starting to be introduced into the commercial insurance space.
-It will be difficult for carriers not to be involved in IoT," Gleason says. ■
+It will be difficult for carriers not to be involved in IoT," Gleason says.